7.1.1 Ministerial declarations

 Declaration that an institution is participating in the Scheme

-For an institution to participate in the Scheme, the Minister for Social Services must make a declaration, by way of notifiable instrument.
+For an institution to participate in the Scheme, the Minister for Families and Social Services must make a declaration, by way of notifiable instrument.
 The Minister may also vary or revoke a declaration as required.

 To make a declaration that an institution is a participating institution, the Minister must be satisfied that:

 - for a State institution - the participating State has agreed by way of that state's referral Act or adoption Act to the institution participating in the Scheme

 - for a Territory institution - the participating Territory has agreed to the institution participating in the scheme

 - for a non-government institution (other than a defunct institution or unincorporated lone institution) - the institution has agreed to participate in the Scheme and is able to meet its liability and obligations under the Scheme

 - for a defunct non-government institution, a participating institution has agreed to be the representative of the institution and is able to meet its liability and obligations under the Scheme